 Imagine if you (or your kids!) faced a 6-mile walk one way to school each day.
 Do you think you'd do it?
 Do you think you'd be tired when you arrived?
 Do you think you'd have the energy to study when you finally got home at night?
 By donating, you can give the children of N’Goko in this remote, rural part of Mali a real chance at changing their lives through education with a new school right in their village.

 By nearly every measure, Mali is one of the poorest countries in the world.
 Education is a key strategy to empower children to improve their lives, and in turn lift Mali out of poverty.
 For every year of education, a child will see a 10 to 20% increase in his or her future income.

 But for many children in Mali, the walk to school is a barrier to progress.
 In the little rural village of N’Goko, after 6th grade the children face a choice -- walk 6 miles each way to the nearest middle school or drop out.

 Learn more about N’Goko

 When we talked with parents in N’Goko, they dreamed that education would let their children grow up to be everything from President to teachers.
 In all, about 100 children will attend a new middle school in N’Goko.
-Here are just a few of the primary school students itching to have a chance at 6th grade:
+Meet two young people who will benefit from the new school in N’Goko — Djènèbou and Moustafa.

 The Current Situation

 N’Goko hosts an active primary school, with approximately 235 students.
 However, the nearest middle school is 10 km (6.2 miles) away.
 This means the vast majority of students drop out of school after the sixth grade.
 In an attempt to keep their children in school some parents send their children away to another village to go to school, but this is hard for the parents and the children.

 A New School Partnership